 The Indo-Pacific finless porpoise is listed on Appendix I of the Convention on International Trade in Endangered Species (CITES) (3) and Appendix II of the Convention on Migratory Species (CMS) (6).
 Suitable management methods are needed to conserve this species successfully (1).

-A group comprising all whale species, therefore including dolphins and porpoises.
+A group comprising all whales, dolphins and porpoises.

 Relating to the back or top side of an animal.

 The unpaired fin found on the back of the body of fish, or the raised structure on the back of most cetaceans.